jxnl/blog/docs/writing/posts/lgtmk.md

 - **Still Slow Metric**: AI-generated metrics.
 When using something like GPT4, things can become very slow.
 - **Fast Metrics**: Accuracy, Precision, Recall, MRR, NDCG, are computationally cheap given the labels.

-The goal of any engineer, fundamentally, is to reason about the trade-offs between fast metrics and slow data, and understanding that we need to iterate and oscillate between looking at the data and looking at metrics to improve our systems.## Importance of Speed

-The speed of metrics is really important.
-By this I mean how long it takes for your metrics to perform.
-If you're looking at a metric that takes a long time to compute, you're going to be waiting a long time to iterate on your system.
-Do whatever it takes to make the test that you run and the metrics you build as fast as possible.

-**Example via RAG**

-- **Slow Metric**: Colocating human preferences and asking domain experts.
-- **Still Slow Metric**: AI generated metrics, When using something like GPT4, things can become very slow.
-- **Fast Metrics**: Accuracy, Precision, Recall, MRR, NDCG, are computationally cheap given the labels.

 The goal of any engineer, fundamentally, is to reason about the trade-offs between fast metrics and slow data, and understanding that we need to iterate and oscillate between looking at the data and looking at metrics to improve our systems.

 ## Simple Metrics for Relevancy and Ranking

-In the retrieval context, there's plenty of metrics to choose from.
-I'm gonna go describe a couple of them But before we do that, we need to understand what @k means.
+In the retrieval context, there are plenty of metrics to choose from.
+I'm gonna go describe a couple of them.
+But before we do that, we need to understand what @k means.

 ### Understanding @K

 The simplest idea we should think about is the idea of @k.
 When we do RAG, we first have to retrieve a set of K documents.
 Then we will do some re-ranking potentially.
 And then select the top end results to show to a user or to a language model.
-Consider the following pipe.
+Consider the following pipeline:

 1. Fetch n documents via BM25 (Text Retrieval)
 2. Fetch n documents via Vector Search (Semantic Search)
 3. Combine them and re-rank them via Cohere
-4. Select the top 25 chunks to show to llm
+4. Select the top 25 chunks to show to LLM
 5. Top 5 documents are shown to the user.

 ```mermaid